nhalle/rat-openfield-maskrcnn/README.md

 ### Requirements

-This project requires python 3.4, tensorflow version 1.14 (tensorflow 2.0 is not compatible with the Mask_RCNN library unfortunately), and Keras 2.3.1
+This project requires python 3.4, tensorflow version 1.14 (tensorflow 2.0 is not compatible with the Mask_RCNN library unfortunately), and Keras 2.3.1.
+We recommend using a virtual environment such as pip's [venv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

 ### Instructions

-(We recommend using a virtual Environment to run this project)

 1. Clone this repository

+2. Setup pip virtual environment
+            * *python3 -m venv venv*
+            * *source venv/bin/activate*

 2. Install dependencies
-            *install -r requirements.txt*
+            *pip install -r requirements.txt*

 3. Download Model
       (in the process of having a download link here)